 Making art is high priority and tidying up is boring dross, at least I used to think so.
-But the reality is that clutter actually hinders the process of art and its bad Feng Shui, if you go for that sort of thing.
+But the reality is that clutter actually hinders the process of art and its also very bad Feng Shui, if you go for that sort of thing.

 Mess, when viewed out of the corner of the eye, is an unsightly distraction and wasting time digging around searching for an item interrupts the flow of creativity.
 The ugly truth of it is: disorganization is an impediment, it throws a wrench in the works while the artist in the midst of creation.